cidetec-energy-storage/cideMOD/docs/source/model/p4d.rst

 Nondimensional model
 ---------------------

 Scaling
 ~~~~~~~~

-The model has been rescaled to obtain nondimensional quantities and homogeneize truncation errors.
+The model has been rescaled to obtain nondimensional quantities and homogeneize truncation errors, this scaling is inspired in :cite:t:`Ayerbe2020`.
 The rescaled variables are obtained with the following relations:

 -  Spatial and temporal dimensions: